Phone: 706-310-1985 ext. 1112

 A.A. in General Business - Gainesville State College, 2005 B.A. in Business Administration - Piedmont College, 2006 Masters of Arts in Teaching - Piedmont College, 2009 Ed.S in Early Childhood Education - University of West Georgia, 2019 Gifted In-Field Endorsement, NEGA RESA, 2015 ESOL Endorsement, NEGA RESA, 2015 HSES TOTY 2020-2021

 Mrs. Jessica Tiller

-Jessica Tiller started her teaching career at High Shoals Elementary as an EIP teacher.
-She is currently teaching first grade and holds a Gifted and ESOL endorsement.
+Jessica Tiller started her teaching career at High Shoals Elementary as an EIP teacher for multiple grade levels, followed by teaching in first and second grade most recently.
+She is currently teaching second grade and holds a Gifted and ESOL endorsement.

 Jessica believes that teachers are facilitators of learning and that it is extremely important to understand that there are very diverse learners in each class that she may encounter.
-She strives to instructionally compliment her students based on their particular strengths while promoting problem solving, creativity, and critical thinking!
-Jessica helps to foster students creativity by encouraging their curiosity,exploration, experimentation, questioning, testing and development of their creative talents.
-She trust that showing students that their ideas have value by listening to their ideas and considering them.
+She strives to instructionally compliment her students based on their particular strengths while promoting problem-solving, creativity, and critical thinking!
+Jessica helps to foster students' creativity by encouraging their curiosity, exploration, experimentation, questioning, testing, and development of their creative talents.
+She trusts showing students that their ideas have value by listening to their ideas and considering them.
 Once the students believe in themselves and understand that their ideas matter, we begin to see a world of difference in their abilities.

 She is dedicated to making a difference in the children's lives she touches and enjoys being able to work in the community that she calls home.